 So if this was something you needed to read today, I hope you found it helpful.
 If this is something that you think a friend, relative, or doctor/therapist could benefit from, please feel free to share 🙂

-If you’re ready to get your child with special needs sleeping well, but not sure where to being, I’m here to help!
+If you’re ready to get your child with special needs sleeping well, but not sure where to being, we’re here to help!

-Melissa Doman has worked with kids of a variety of diagnoses.
-Contact to learn more!
+Melissa Doman and her team have worked with kids of a variety of diagnoses.
+Contact us to learn more!